oracle-quickstart/oci-hpc/README.md

 ## Supported OS:
-The stack allowa various combination of OS.
+The stack allows a various combination of OS.
 Here is a list of what has been tested.
 We can't guarantee any of the other combination.

 |   Controller  |    Compute   |
 |---------------|--------------|